ModDota/moddota.github.io/_articles/assets/particles/status-effects.md

 **_For our 9 Scalar random we need:_**

 _Note_: In this guide min and max will always be equal.
-If you don't know what does what just play around with the values and observe the changes ingame.
+If you don't know what does what just play around with the values and observe the changes in-game.

 - **ColorWarpBlendFactor**
   - Defines how much the Color Warp Texture is applied.